Here’s the twitter friendly version of the ketogenic diet.

 In a few seconds, you’ll get your BHB levels measured in millimolar concentration, or “mmol”.
 Optimal ranges of BHB levels are between 1.5-3.0 mmol, but this will vary per person.

 This is the most accurate and reliable way to measure ketone levels – it’s also the most expensive as the strips can really add up.

 Acetoacetate is measured through the urine.
 You can do this by using ketones strips.
 Just be careful, the chances you tinkle on your hand while doing this are extremely high.
-The color changing on the strips will let you know if you’re in ketosis or not.
+The color-changing on the strips will let you know if you’re in ketosis or not.
 Testing this way is good for someone transitioning to a ketogenic diet.
-However, once you become “fat adapted” and more efficient at using ketones for energy you may get misleading readings.
+However, once you become “fat adapted” and more efficient at using ketones for the energy you may get misleading readings.
 For example, you may be in a deep state of ketosis but the strips say otherwise.

 You can test your levels of acetone using a breathe test like a Ketonix device by breath acetone, or BrAce.
 In my opinion, this is a less accurate way to measure ketosis and takes longer than a blood or urine test.